w3c/wai-curricula/content/how-to-use-these-curricula.md

 {% include excol.html type="middle" %}

 The following are implementation examples of curricula modules and topics.
 They are based on roles to address.
-They provide two levels of detail: essential and complementary, as well as estimates of how many hours each of these levels of detail could take.
+They provide two levels of detail: essential and complementary, as well as estimates of how many hours each of these levels of detail could take [TBD].

 <table>
   <caption>Introduction to Web Accessibility Course</caption>